Pictured above: On left, Sheryl Thompson, Elder-in-Residence

 - Share traditional ways of knowing (teachings) with patients, families and care teams;

-- Nurture understanding of Aboriginal patients’ needs with care teams;
+- Nurture understanding of Indigenous patients’ needs with care teams;

 - Provide cultural support, leadership and guidance for patients and families;